d4ckard/txt-templ/Notes/cli-usage.md

 already filled out *draft* file.
 No editor will be opened if this flag is used, even if the given *draft* is missing one or more entries or is otherwise invalid.

+## Miscellaneous flags

+### `--ignore-dyn`

+If this flag is set dynamic elements will be ignored when compiling the template.
+This means that all elements with such special identifiers (e.g. meta constants) will be treated as regular elements and need to be specified manually.

 ## Examples

 This is the setup for all the following examples: